AseelOmer/AseelOmer/README.md

 <!-- Line intentionally exceeds 80 characters to maintain the flow of the paragraph. -->

-Business Administration graduate with **First Class Honors** Creating innovative solutions by blending my expertise in business with a love for AI.
+Business Administration graduate with **First Class Honors**

+- Creating innovative solutions by blending my expertise in business with a love for AI.

 >In a universe of data, I am a cartographer, charting a course toward innovation

 ##### Focus Areas

-* Building solutions at the intersection of business and AI.
+- Building solutions at the intersection of business and AI.

-* Exploring how AI is shaping consumer behavior and revolutionizing industries.
+- Exploring how AI is shaping consumer behavior and revolutionizing industries.

-* Passion for space and its limitless possibilities.
+- Passion for space and its limitless possibilities.

-> `NLP` `Machine Learning` `Cybersecurity`
 [![ReadMe Card](https://github-readme-stats.vercel.app/api/pin/?username=MIT-Emerging-Talent&repo=ET6-CDSP-group-21-repo)](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-21-repo)

-> `Data Analysis` `Python` `Collaboration`
 [![ReadMe Card](https://github-readme-stats.vercel.app/api/pin/?username=MIT-Emerging-Talent&repo=ET6-foundations-group-26)](https://github.com/MIT-Emerging-Talent/ET6-foundations-group-26)

 ---